aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/60_metadata persistence/_index.en.md

 ➡️ Step 2: Add the DynamoDB native integration step.

 Drag the **DynamoDB PutItem** action from the “States browser” and drop it in between the **Parallel State** and **End** states.
-When done, you should see that the "Configuration paenl" has changed to allow configuration of the **DynamoDB PutItem** step as shown below.
+When done, you should see that the "Configuration panel" has changed to allow configuration of the **DynamoDB PutItem** step as shown below.

 {{< figure